 A special thing with wool is that it will keep it's shape after drying, until the next time it is washed.
 Meaning if the T-shirt was folded or wrinkled when wet, the folds and wrinkles will remain until next wash.

-Do not dry in direct sunlight, as this might make the T-shirt fade over time.
+Do not dry in direct sunlight, as this can make the T-shirt fade over time.

 FAQ & T-shirt first aid